GumbyWiz/CW2024/README.md

 - Added mini menu support for pausing and resuming the game.
 - Enhanced collision handling for enemy penetration.
 - Added `isGameRunning` to handle when the player can fire, since without it the player would be able to fire a projectile during the win/lose screen and when the game was paused.
 - Modified `goToNextLevel` to prevent a memory leak using `timeline.stop` otherwise the game would attempt to load the next level without stopping the previous level.
-Reason: To provide a consistent parent class for managing shared game logic across levels.
+This is to provide a consistent parent class for managing shared game logic across levels.

+**LevelViewLevelTwo**

+**Changes Made**
+- Refactored the addImagesToRoot method to improve clarity and responsibility by restricting it to adding only the shieldImage.
+- Removed unnecessary use of addAll in the original addImagesToRoot method since only the shieldImage is being added.

 **Unexpected Problems**

-Could not find a way to change observable.
-Resource Path Issues.

-Background images and boss shield images caused errors when loaded.
+- Background images and boss shield images caused errors when loaded.
-Resolution: Used getResource() to safely fetch image files.
+Solution: Used getResource() to safely fetch image files.
-Enemy Spawn Lag

-Excessive enemy units caused performance issues during spawning.
+- Enemy Spawn Lag, excessive enemy units caused performance issues during spawning.
-Resolution: Reduced enemy count and adjusted spawn probability.
+Solution: Reduced enemy count and adjusted spawn probability.
+- Could not find a way to change observable.